Nyonya kueh in Singapore for a traditional sweet treat

 7. MRS KUEH

 Maureen painstakingly makes each cake herself, hence the advance order of four days.
 Fresh pandan juice and coconut milk are used to create a thick kaya custard, in lieu of the standard pandan layer, adding a luscious touch to the hand-stained butterfly pea-dyed glutinous rice.
-It’s only available in two sizes: a seven-inch round ($56) or an eight-inch square ($72).
+It’s available in a handful of sizes, including a seven-inch round ($56) or an eight-inch square ($72).

 8. Makko Teck Neo

 Makko Teck Neo is named after Madam Peck Teck Neo, the lovely Peranakan auntie who is often found behind the counter of this family-run cafe.
 When Madam Peck opened shop in 2008, she already had a loyal following of customers for her pineapple tarts, which she sold during Chinese New Year since the 1980s.
 Her repertoire grew to include dry mee siam and nasi lemak, which used to fuel employees of Zouk.
 Now, her delectable menu of savouries and sweets can be enjoyed at the café or from the takeaway kiosk at Tang Plaza.

 Despite its recent expansion, Madam Peck continues to prepare everything from scratch, including the rempah (spice paste) in the Rempah Udang ($2), as well as the velvety pumpkin layer in the Kueh Salat Pumpkin ($2.20 for two pieces).
 She even crushes the almonds in her Sugee Cake ($4 for two pieces)!
 Don’t forget to stock up on the Soon Kueh ($3) or an incredibly fragrant Nyonya Yam Cake ($2.60) for breakfast.

 Address: 35 Telok Blangah Rise, #01-303, Singapore 090035